ColbyDAllen/lab04/README.md

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?
 -- KMAPS are arranged so that the values wrap around the edges.
 The squares on opposite sides of the KMAP are adjacent.
-This makes it so that logically the columns and rows are logically next to each other.
+This makes it so that the columns and rows are logically next to each other.

 ### Why are the names Sum of Products and Products of Sums?
 -- SOPs involve minterms (1's from Truth Table) and POSs involve Maxterms (0's from Truth Table).
 Respectively, their operational formats are `+(_*_)+` and `*(_+_)*`.